 SoftBank winding down options trading after investor backlash - Bloomberg News

-Dec 2 (Reuters) - SoftBank Group Corp 9984.T is winding down its derivatives strategy after investor backlash, Bloomberg News reported on Wednesday, citing people familiar with the matter.
+Dec 2 (Reuters) - Japan's SoftBank Group Corp 9984.T is winding down its derivatives strategy following investor backlash, Bloomberg News reported on Wednesday, citing people familiar with the matter.

+The company is letting its options expire, instead of maintaining its positions, according to the report. (https://bloom.bg/2JBIuT)

+About 90% of the contracts will close out by the end of December as they are short-term, Bloomberg reported.

-The company will hold on to its underlying portfolio of big tech stocks, which included Amazon.com Inc AMZN.O and Facebook Inc FB.O, according to the report. (https://bloom.bg/2JBIuT6)
+The company will hold on to its underlying portfolio of big tech stocks, which included Amazon.com Inc AMZN.O and Facebook Inc FB.O, the report said.

+"This could be big news ... and bad for the tech market," Andrew Brenner, New York-based head of international fixed income at NatAlliance Securities, said in a note.

+"... depends on how much you believe SoftBank was the culprit behind all the option volatility and the whale type moves," Brenner added.

 (Reporting by Aakriti Bhalla in Bengaluru; Editing by Shounak Dasgupta)